lilisako/privacy-sandbox/README.md

-# Privacy Sandbox Demo
+# FLEDGE Demo
-This repository contains a demo of the Privacy Sandbox API.
+This repository contains a demo of the FLEDGE API.
 It is a simple web application that allows you to test the API in a browser.

 1. First, you need to join an interest group.
 You can do this by visiting the cafe page or the travel page.